molgenis/molgenis-emx2/tools/ontomanager/README.md

     pip install molgenis-emx2-pyclient

-The molgenis-ontomanager package can then be installed from the test PyPI repository:
+The molgenis-ontomanager package can then be installed from the PyPI repository:

-    pip install -i https://test.pypi.org/simple/ molgenis-emx2-ontomanager
+    pip install molgenis-emx2-ontomanager

 ## Development
 Clone the Molgenis EMX2 repository using git